 After a relaxed breakfast you can explore the surrounding area.
 Your options include taking a detour to Cape Agulhas before heading on to Hermanus, famous as one of the best destinations in the world for land-based whale watching.
 Stay overnight at Les Baleines.

-Today you can stroll along the cliffs and lookout for whales in the bay.
+Today you can stroll along the cliffs and if you are lucky enough to be here between June and December you will have a chance of spotting whales from ashore.
 There is also a fantastic seafood tradition so it’s definitely worth taking the time to enjoy some fresh fish.
 You’ll then head on to your final destination – the Spier Wine Estate.
 Enjoy a quiet evening enjoying excellent wine and food, and stay overnight at the Spier Hotel.

 Today you’ll get a final morning to explore the area before heading back to Cape Town for your return flight.